evolvedbinary/hsg-project-wiki/Setup.md

 ### Configure VPN

+> NOTE: This section is not yet ready.
+Please skip ahead.

 Before you can publish your work to HSG the first time, you need to configure OpenVPN Connect to connect to the HSG VPN.

 1. Start OpenVPN Connect via its application icon in your Dock.